-After a complete gut-level, top to bottom renovation, Stillwell House Fine Art & Antiques re-opened in their new home in April of 2015 in the heart of the Arts, Antiques, and Design District at 212 West Front Street in Red Bank, New Jersey.
+In April of 2015, after a complete gut-level, top to bottom renovation, Stillwell House Fine Art & Antiques opened their new home in the heart of the Arts, Antiques, and Design District at 212 West Front Street in Red Bank, New Jersey.